Cookie Consent by Free Privacy Policy Generator

 Top of page

-If you find any accessibility problems that are not listed on this page, or you think we’re not meeting the accessibility requirements, email: webadmin@york.gov.uk in the first instance so that we can work to resolve the issue.
-If you contact iTravel with a complaint about the accessibility of our online services, and you’re not happy with our response the Equality Advisory and Support Service may be able to help you.
+You can report accessibility problems with this website if you find any issues that are not listed on this page, or you think we’re not meeting accessibility regulations.
+Email: webadmin@york.gov.uk in the first instance, so that we can work to resolve the issue.
+If you contact us with a complaint about the accessibility of our online services, and you’re not happy with our response the Equality Advisory and Support Service may be able to help you.

 Top of page